benjoka/thesis_bk/README.md

 ## Code base

 This repository contains the code base for my Master's thesis, titled 'Selective Genetic Distance Computation for Visualising Viral Outbreak Dynamics'.
-All of the code in this repository was implemented by me and is structured as follows:
+All of the code in this repository was self-implemented and is structured as follows:

 | Directory | Description                                                                                                                                                                                                                                                         |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |